For me, it was a day of mourning.

 I imagined Toughie’s kin gliding between treetops.
 Can you picture it in your mind’s eye?
 Flinging themselves into the gaps, skin flaps catching air, legs outstretched, fingers tensed to grab the next closest leaf with their toe pads, they leap to escape a predator or find the next juicy swarm of bugs.
 The loss seemed like a needle in my heart.

 From the smallest to the largest

 I love all animals, but I have a quirky fondness for frogs.
 During my pre-veterinary training, I took care of a functional morphology lab full of frogs and toads from all over the world.
+Anyone who loves pets knows that no matter the creature, big or small, there is a lot of love and protection for them.
+Because of this care, many want to qualify and start on the ladder of veterinary jobs and hopefully take care of as many animals as possible so they can make a difference no matter the size, for me, it was the frogs that caught my heart and stayed there.
 My special favorites were the tiny and rare Roraima Black Frogs brought back from Mount Roraima by Stephen Gould.
 Okay, I was a bit of a nerdy fan girl about that.

 My first published writing was a research paper in the Biological Journal of the Linnean Society on how tree frogs stick.
 My personal project at home was to attempt to breed the ecologically threatened and beautiful, chestnut-colored Blomberg Toad from Ecuador.
 They are football sized, the opposite end of the size spectrum from the Roraima Black Frog.
 I corresponded with Dr. Ray Pawley, the curator of Reptiles and Amphibians at Brookfield Zoo, where they were trying to do the same thing.